raphaelsuzuki/pmpro-magic-levels/docs/guides/security.md

 ---

-## Current Limitations

-### Single Bearer Token

-The plugin currently supports **one Bearer token per site**.
-All integrations (automation tools, n8n, forms, etc.) must use the same token.

-**Implications:**
-- Rate limiting is site-wide (100 requests/hour total, not per integration)
-- Cannot revoke access for individual integrations
-- Cannot set different rate limits per integration

-**Workarounds:**
-- Use external rate limiting (Cloudflare, etc.) for per-integration limits
-- Use IP whitelisting to restrict access
-- Implement custom authentication via filters
+## Access Control and Webhook Status

+### Global Webhook Toggle

+The Webhook Endpoint can be completely disabled from the **PMPro > Magic Levels** admin page.
+- **Recommended Status:** Disabled (unless you are using external automation tools).
+- **Benefit:** Reduces attack surface by removing the REST API route entirely when not in use.

+### Token-Based Authentication

+The plugin supports multiple Bearer tokens through a dedicated **Token Manager**.
+- **Per-Integration Tokens:** Generate separate tokens for different services (e.g., Workflow Automator, n8n).
+- **Individual Revocation:** If one service is compromised, you can revoke its specific token without affecting others.
+- **Last Used Tracking:** Monitor when each token was last used to identify inactive or suspicious integrations.

+---

-### Future Enhancements
+## Future Enhancements

 Potential improvements for future versions:

-1. **Multiple API Keys**
-   - Create separate tokens for each integration
-   - Per-key rate limits
-   - Individual key revocation

-2. **Key Management**
-   - Automatic token rotation
-   - Expiration dates
-   - Usage analytics per key
+1. **Per-Key Rate Limits**
+   - Fine-grained control over how many requests each individual token can make.

-3. **Advanced Authentication**
+2. **Advanced Authentication**
    - OAuth 2.0 support
    - JWT tokens
-   - Webhook signatures (HMAC)
+   - Webhook signatures (HMAC) requiring a shared secret for verified origin.

-**Note:** These features are not currently implemented.
-If you need them, consider implementing at the infrastructure level (API Gateway, etc.).
+**Note:** If you need these advanced features immediately, we recommend implementing them at the infrastructure level (API Gateway, Cloudflare Workers, etc.).

 ---